Nathaniel Newnham-Davis (journalist): Food writer

 Newnham-Davis is chiefly remembered as the gastronomic correspondent of The Pall Mall Gazette.
 A lifelong bachelor, he regularly dined at London's great hotels and restaurants in company with a succession of companions given discreet pseudonyms in his restaurant reviews.
 Among them were "the Colleen", who "prattled incessantly of horses", "the Little Prima Donna", "the Dean's Daughter," and "Miss Brighteyes", a débutante who distressed her host by drinking lemonade with caviare.

 In a 1952 article about Newnham-Davis, entitled "A Gourmet in Edwardian London", Elizabeth David detailed some of the menus presented to the Colonel and his companions in the last years of the Victorian era and the first decade of the 20th century.
-A fairly typical example was "oysters, soup, sole, a fillet of beef cooked with truffles and accompanied by pommes de terre souflées, wild duck à la presse, a pudding and an ice-cream (bombe Midland)".
+A fairly typical example was "oysters, soup, sole, a fillet of beef cooked with truffles and accompanied by pommes de terre soufflés, wild duck à la presse, a pudding and an ice-cream (bombe Midland)".
 David notes that with a bottle of wine, this dinner cost 28 shillings for the two of them.
 Newnham-Davis was strictly fair in his reports, and seldom expressed a preference for one establishment over others.
 He rarely condemned a restaurant, instead conveying his disapproval by omission.
 He said that he did not "think it fair to a restaurant to condemn it upon one trial, or fair to himself to give it another."
 Despite Newnham-Davis's efforts to remain impartial, Elizabeth David concluded that his personal favourite was the Savoy Hotel.
 There, in the 1890s, Escoffier's mousse de jambon, "served on a great block of ice and melting like snow in the mouth", was declared a masterpiece, and his bortsch was held by Newnham-Davis to be the best soup in the world.